 Invite a buddy to watch a movie from the comfort of a recliner at boutique movie theater, Studio One Theater.
 Support local artists and small businesses in Portland while walking through Sevigny Studio.
 See The Lincoln Street Kayak & Canoe Museum, which educates visitors about a wide variety of Indigenous watercraft.
 Gather for brunch with friends and have a savory Sausage Pannenkoek or sweet Apple Pie Waffles at The Waffle Window.
 Begin your day with Bee Gee Breakfast, Biscuit Benedict, or The French Connection at The Hazel Room.
 Chow down gluten-free dishes like Powerhouse Parfait, Hawthorne Mac, or Walnut Chorizo Quesadilla at Harlow.
 Devour authentic Cuban dishes like Mojo Pork, Spicy Mojo Shrimp, or Beef Picadillo at Cubo.
 Or have an Ice Cold Shrimp Cocktail with a classic 5-oz.
 Flat Iron Steak or Smoked Half Chicken at The Woodsman Tavern.

 Moving to Portland soon?
 Extra Space Storage has convenient storage facilities throughout the Portland area that can make your move easier than ever.
-Find a storage facility near you!
+Find cheap storage in Portland!